 “Already did.”
 Marnie turned her gaze back on me.
 “She has a girlfriend now, some uptight East Coast chick.
 Sadly, all the good ones seem to do that.
 Ah, it was fun while it lasted.
 Now, I’ve got this story forever, for keeps.
 Like a pretty little souvenir.
 It’s titled ‘The Coldest Bitch In Miami.’”

 I coughed.
 “What did Wren think about it?”

 “He loved it.
 I sold so many books that he basically lets me do whatever I want now.
 He even let me pick my own cover for the latest print run of Fireball in Hell — did you see it?”

 “Of course.”
-I recalled the picture, where Marnie perched on a mahogany bar top, legs crossed one over the other, daintily glancing down at her hands as she poured Fireball into a red cup shot glass.
+I recalled the picture, where Marnie perched on a mahogany bar top in an orange romper, legs crossed one over the other, daintily glancing down at her hands as she poured Fireball into a red cup shot glass.
 She’d looked youthful and worldly at the same time, wild but gracefully in control.

 She looked so proud of herself that I decided to ask her for some advice.
 “Wren used you as an example the last time I met with him,” I began.
 “He said that I should try and be more like you.”